gwiam/awt_atoyom/porting_scripts.md

         - connect the body_entered signal
     - references can be drag'n'dropped into a file from the scene view
         - to automatically add the @onready press and hold CTRL
+    - coroutines are done with await (in Godot 4, Godot 3 uses yield)
+        - await waits for a signal
+        - not way to interrupt unlike in Unity
+            - the first major thing that is not possible under Godot

 # personal nodes